Minneapolis Traffic Ticket Attorneys

 At Brockton D. Hunter P.A., we understand the challenges that come with fighting a traffic ticket, and we're here to provide the legal assistance you need.
 Our experienced traffic ticket attorneys in Minneapolis can help you navigate the complexities of Minnesota's traffic laws, ensuring that your rights are protected.

 We can work with you to explore all available options to reduce or dismiss your ticket, helping you avoid unnecessary fines and the risk of license suspension.
 With our support, you can approach your case with confidence.
+Traffic violations are not just about paying a fine; they can have long-term consequences, particularly if the infraction is repeated or involves serious offenses.
+It's crucial to understand how even seemingly minor violations can impact your driving privileges and insurance rates over time.

-For more information or to schedule a consultation, call (612) 979-1112 now.
+For more information or to schedule a consultation, call (612) 979-1112 or reach out online now.

-Common Traffic Violations and Penalties in Minneapolis
+Common Traffic Violations & Penalties in Minneapolis

 Traffic violations in Minnesota typically involve fines.
 The more serious the violation, or if it’s a repeat violation, the more serious the fine may be.
+Understanding the range of penalties and their implications on your driving record and insurance is crucial for any Minnesotan driver.
+This knowledge can significantly impact your decisions on whether to contest a ticket or comply with the imposed penalties.

 Importantly, Minnesota doesn’t use a straightforward "points system" like some other states.
 Instead, it uses a system established under the Habitual Violator Law that targets drivers with multiple serious offenses.
 These drivers are at a higher risk of a license suspension, in addition to fines for traffic violations.